axeptio/sample-app-ios/README.md

 ```

+The consent pop up will automatically open if the user's consents are expired or haven't been registered yet.
+> By default, the user's consent choices expire after 6 months

+The SDK will automatically update the UserDefaults according to the TCFv2 [IAB Requirements](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#in-app-details)

 ### Setup the SDK UI
 > [!IMPORTANT]
 > The setupUI method should be called only from your main/entry UIViewController which in most cases should be once per app launch.
 Therefore, by calling this method the consent notice and preference views will only be displayed if it is required and only once the SDK is ready.